-- a.
-Keeping Children Safe in Education (KCSiE 2020) Part One and Annex A - b.
+- Keeping Children Safe in Education Part 1 for those who work directly with children (Safeguarding information for all staff).
+A condensed version of Part 1 (Annex A) for members of staff who do not work directly with children (Safeguarding information for school and college staff) - b.
 Code of Conduct and Safe Working Practices Document - c.
-Child Protection Procedures g.
-Whistle Blowing Policy
+Child Protection Procedures